 At 7 Summit Pathways, we realize no two patients are the same, and offer a couple different approaches for those considering outpatient care in Tampa:

-- Intensive Outpatient Care (IOP) — Our IOP is designed for people who have already completed a residential program, but they can be the right fit for first timers as well.
-These programs focus on the seven levels of wellness, which we believe helps people find a balanced approach to sober living once they leave our care.
+- Intensive Outpatient Care (IOP) — These programs focus on the seven levels of wellness, which we believe helps people find a balanced approach to sober living once they leave our care.

 Our program offers multiple forms of therapy and provides patients with the tools they need to avoid relapse in the future.
 Most patients attend classes and therapy sessions about three times a week for four to six weeks, and schedules are flexible to ensure patients can balance existing demands with treatment.